How is this program different from an MBA?

 How does grading occur?

 The purpose of the MSC program is to help you elevate your leadership skills to a level of mastery, and that is the criteria by which you’ll be evaluated.
 Every project has a very specific set of competencies associated with it.
 Those sets of competencies will form the criteria for evaluating each project, and you’ll be made aware of the competencies up front.
 When your faculty mentor evaluates your work, they will ask, “Does this work demonstrate a mastery of the competency behind it?”
-If the answer is yes, the faculty mentor will say so; if the answer is no, the mentor will give you rich feedback about how you can improve your work to meet expectations.
+If the answer is yes, the faculty mentor will say so; if the answer is no, the mentor will give you rich written, audio, and/or video feedback about how you can improve your work to meet expectations.
 You will then be allowed to make modifications to the project, and once the project demonstrates mastery for all related competencies, the faculty mentor will inform you that you can progress to the next project.

 What if I need to take a semester off?